 Using Real Estate Investment Business for Retirement Income

 gradually spend it down in retirement—and you hope you don’t run out of money before you kick the proverbial bucket.

 The average person pumped most of their retirement savings into stocks and bonds each month, and as they got closer to retirement, they abandoned the higher returns of stocks in favor of the higher stability of bonds.

 None of that ever sat well with me.
 What if I don’t want to wait 45 years before retiring, or don’t want to worry about running out of money in retirement and don’t want to settle for the low yields paid by bonds?

-It turns out real estate can help.
-In an analysis of asset returns in developed countries over the last 150 years, economists found that rental properties actually combined the high returns of stocks with the low volatility of bonds.
+It turns out real estate investing can help.
+In an analysis of asset returns in developed countries over the last 150 years, economists found the rental properties aspect of real estate investing (vs. other niches like flipping houses for a living) actually combined the high returns of stocks with the low volatility of bonds.
 In other words, real estate investing for retirement offers the best of both worlds.

-Keep the following pros and cons of rental properties for retirement in mind, and create your own personal plan to escape the rat race at any age.
+Keep the following pros and cons of rental properties for retirement in mind, and create your own personal plan, real estate investing business plan or otherwise, to escape the rat race at any age.